-- In a large bowl, whisk together dry ingredients (both flours, brown sugar, baking powder, baking soda, salt, cinnamon, cloves, ginger, and nutmeg).
-Add the chilled cubes of butter to the bowl and use a pastry blender (or your fingers) to work the butter into the dry ingredients until the largest pieces of butter are the size of small peas.
+- Add the cold cubes of butter and pulse 10 times to work the butter into the dry ingredients until the largest pieces of butter are the size of small peas.
+(Alternatively, you can use a pastry blender or your fingers to work in the butter.)

-- Transfer the dough to a lightly floured work surface and use your hands to help it come together into a rough ball.
-Flatten the dough into a rectangle about 1 inch thick, 12 inches long, and 3 ½ inches wide.
-Cut the rectangle into 4 equal squares, and cut each square in half diagonally to form 2 triangles.
-You will end up with 8 triangular scones.
-Place the scones on a baking sheet, spacing them 1-2 inches apart.
+- Transfer the dough to a lightly floured work surface and use your hands to shape it into a rough ball.
+Flatten the dough into a circle about 1 inch thick.
+Cut the circle into 8 triangular pieces but cutting it in half, then quarters, and then eighths.

 - Chill the scones for 15 minutes in the refrigerator.
-While they are chilling, preheat the oven to 400 degrees F.
+While they chill, preheat the oven to 400 degrees F.

-- Bake the scones in the preheated oven for 14-16 minutes, until they begin to brown around the edges and feel firm to the touch.
+- Bake scones for 13 to 16 minutes, until they begin to brown around the edges and feel firm to the touch.
 Let cool completely before glazing.

-- Once the scones have cooled, make the glaze.
-In a small bowl, whisk together the confectioners’ sugar, vanilla, and maple syrup.
+- Once scones have cooled, make the glaze.
+In a small bowl, whisk together the powdered sugar, vanilla and maple syrup.
 Lightly drizzle each scone with glaze.
-Let the glaze set for about 5 minutes and then enjoy!
+Let the glaze set for about 5 minutes before serving.